A Calm Place For

 Not through trying harder.

-But through allowing the nervous system to update what it learned long ago.
+But through allowing the nervous system update what it learned long ago.

 If you recognize yourself in what you’ve read here, it doesn’t mean something is wrong with you.
 It means your system adapted.

-And with the right kind of support, those patterns can change.
+And with the right kind of support, these deeply learned responses can change.

 If This Landed for You